-The objective of the investment policy of Partners Group Listed Investments SICAV - Listed Private Equity ("sub-fund") is to achieve appropriate growth from capital growth and income in the currency of the share class while taking investment risk into consideration.
-In order to achieve this objective, the sub-fund is, in principle, able to use total return swaps as well.
+The objective of the Sub-Fund is to achieve appropriate growth from capital growth and income in the currency of the share class while taking investment risk into consideration.
+In order to achieve this objective, the Sub-Fund is, in principle, able to use total return swaps as well.
 As a result, the profit and loss profile of the underlying may be synthetically replicated without being invested in the relevant underlying.
 The investor's income from this total return swap depends on the performance of the underlying with its income (dividends, coupons, etc.) and the performance of the derivative instrument which was used.